-Exclusion applies to companies with >10% sales from tobacco production or retail.
+Exclusion applies to companies with >0% sales from tobacco production or companies with >10% sales from tobacco retail.

 Alcohol

 Alcohol-producing and retailing companies face significant risk related to harmful social effects stemming from their products.
 The World Health Organisation suggests that alcohol overuse can lead to a wide range of acute and chronic health effects.